slatedocs/slate/source/index.html.md

       String
     </td>
     <td>
-      The minimum quantity you can request
+      The minimum quantity of the base token for which you can request a quote
     </td>
   </tr>
 </table>